Ocute: On the Georgia Coast (Guale)

 The Guale Mayor-Micoship lived on the Georgia coast to the southeast, downstream from Ocute.
 Another destination for refugees of the Savannah River, the Guale are represented by the Irene Phase, and a century before contact likely had their capital at the Irene Mound site, under modern day Savannah, Georgia.
-Links like similar language, confederation post-contact, and the appearance of Dyar Phase sites on the coast, makes the likelyhood of at least alliance between the Guale and Ocute possible, if not outright paramount rule.
+Links like similar language, confederation post-contact, and the appearance of Dyar Phase sites on the coast, makes the likelihood of at least alliance between the Guale and Ocute possible, if not outright paramount rule.

 Names

-Ocute was first encountered by Europeans in the De Soto Expedition, which is recorded in 5 different accounts.
-De Soto's secretary, Rodrigo Rangel, considered the most reliable, and the Portuguese Gentleman of Elvas, name the polity as Ocute, while Biedma, the royal factor, calls it Ocuti.
+Ocute was first encountered by Europeans in the De Soto Expedition, which is recorded in five different accounts.
+De Soto's secretary, Rodrigo Rangel, considered the most reliable, and the Portuguese Gentleman of Elvas, name the polity Ocute, while Biedma, the royal factor, calls it Ocuti.
 Garcilaso the Incan, a secondary source who misplaces most names, calls it Cofa.

-During the late 16th to the 17th centuries, the southern capital of Altamaha overtook Ocute as the primary center of power, and 17th century Spanish expeditionaries would know the paramount chiefdom as "La Tama" and the Chozas Expedition of 1597 named a province north of Tama called "Quaque," likely the Ocute of the 16th century.
+During the late 16th to the 17th centuries, the southern capital of Altamaha overtook Ocute as the primary center of power, and 17th century Spanish expeditionaries would know the paramount chiefdom as La Tama and the Chozas Expedition of 1597 named a province north of Tama called Quaque, likely the Ocute of the 16th century.

-Etymology

-The Oc- of Ocute may have something to do with water or river, Ak- being the prefix for Muscogean words related to water.
-For example, Vkácat meaning the fork of a river, Akāyetv meaning to go into or wade in water, or Ak-cauko, meaning water bird, and the Arkansas River in fact was known in Muscogean as Uecâte (pronounced wee-cha-te), with câte meaning "red," sounding suspiciously similar to the Ocute.
-Perhaps Ocute meant Red Water.
-Another possible etymology is Ocv’lké, meaning owners, or wealthy people, perhaps meaning the Mississippian elite.